 Sprawling green lawns, brilliantly colored flowers, healthy orchards and a pristine garden.
 Can you imagine yourself in the midst of all this beauty?
 We know all of this is the result of a lot of hard work.
 Gardening is an art and, keeping the garden free of weeds, insects, and other pests are the foremost things on the mind of anybody with a green thumb.
 A backpack sprayer is an essential garden tool.
 Lugging heavy cans of herbicides, fertilizers, or even plain water becomes easier with a backpack sprayer.
 Just strap on the sprayer, and you are ready to tackle anything that comes your way.
 You might be looking to buy a sprayer for your home garden, or you are looking to buy for commercial usage – we have you covered.
 Here we elucidate on the features of five very popular backpack sprayers in this guide.
 Read on to find the right fit for your garden or landscaping company.

-The Top 5 Best Backpack Sprayers
+5 Best Backpack Sprayer Comparison Chart

 1. Chapin 63985 4-Gallon Backpack Sprayer – Best Overall